soominmyung/soominmyung/README.md

 ## 📊 Data is more than numbers.
 It’s the bridge between decisions and impact!

 I focus on turning raw data into business insights and process improvements that create real value.
 My role is to ensure that non-technical stakeholders — from C-suite to colleagues and customers — can benefit effortlessly from data.

 <br>

 ## 💼 What I Do as a Data Scientist

 I design and deliver data solutions that connect business operations with analytics, combining technical depth with stakeholder collaboration.
-My work spans retail, logistics, and commercial domains, solving real-world problems through data-driven decision-making and automation.
+My work spans **retail, logistics, commercial, and environmental domains**, solving real-world problems through data-driven decision-making and automation.

 <br>